-Never rely on the hydraulics to support any part of the machine during maintenance or lubrication.
+Never rely on the hydraulic system to support any part of the machine during maintenance or lubrication.
 If necessary, support components with appropriate safety stands.
-NEVER stand under a component that is supported only by the hydraulics.
+NEVER stand under a component that is supported only by the hydraulic system.
 Make sure it is resting on its mechanical stops or safety stands.